Plutonium(IV) oxide: Synthesis

 Plutonium spontaneously oxidizes to PuO_{2} in an atmosphere of oxygen.
 Plutonium dioxide is mainly produced by calcination of plutonium(IV) oxalate, Pu(C_{2}O_{4})_{2}·6H_{2}O, at 300 °C. Plutonium oxalate is obtained during the reprocessing of nuclear fuel as plutonium is dissolved in a solution of nitric and hydrofluoric acid.
-Plutonium dioxide can also be recovered from molten-salt breeder reactors by adding sodium carbonate to the fuel salt after any remaining uranium is removed from the salt as its hexafluoride.

 Applications

 A pellet of dioxide of plutonium-238 displays incandescence after prolonged time of thermal isolation under asbestos.

 PuO_{2}, along with UO_{2}, is used in MOX fuels for nuclear reactors.
 Plutonium-238 dioxide is used as fuel for several deep-space spacecraft such as the Cassini, Voyager, Galileo and New Horizons probes as well as in the Curiosity and Perseverance rovers on Mars.
 The isotope decays by emitting α-particles, which then generate heat (see radioisotope thermoelectric generator).
 There have been concerns that an accidental re-entry into Earth's atmosphere from orbit might lead to the break-up and/or burn-up of a spacecraft, resulting in the dispersal of the plutonium, either over a large tract of the planetary surface or within the upper atmosphere.
 However, although at least two spacecraft carrying PuO_{2} RTGs have reentered the Earth's atmosphere and burned up (Nimbus B-1 in May 1968 and the Apollo 13 Lunar Module in April 1970), the RTGs from both spacecraft survived reentry and impact intact, and no environmental contamination was noted in either instance; in fact, the Nimbus RTG was recovered intact from the Pacific Ocean seafloor and launched aboard Nimbus 3 one year later.
 In any case, RTGs since the mid-1960s have been designed to remain intact in the event of reentry and impact, following the 1964 launch failure of Transit 5-BN-3 (the early-generation plutonium RTG on board disintegrated upon reentry and dispersed radioactive material into the atmosphere north of Madagascar, prompting a redesign of all U.S. RTGs then in use or under development).

 Physicist Peter Zimmerman, following up a suggestion by Ted Taylor, calculated that a low-yield (1-kiloton) nuclear weapon could be made relatively easily from plutonium dioxide.
 Such bomb would require a considerably larger critical mass than one made from elemental plutonium (almost three times larger, even with the dioxide at maximum crystal density; if the dioxide were in powder form, as is often encountered, the critical mass would be much higher still), due both to the lower density of plutonium in dioxide compared with elemental plutonium and to the added inert mass of the oxygen contained.